|

 straightforward fried calamari ($9) may arrive a little short on crunch, its partner of garlic mayonnaise delivers a well-crafted

+punch.
 With his menu, Steele shows Lewes how seemingly humble ingredients can possess a simple nobility, an assertive personality

 and a subtle elegance.
 There is plenty of spice in the seafood tarragona entree ($25), but it's spice that has been coaxed